NeoMorphed/audio-synth/README.md

 - Play keyboard notes using keys on the keyboard
 - Imgui for user interface controls

+## Technical Description
+Audio processing runs on a dedicated thread with time-critical priority, while the main thread handles UI and waveform visualization.
+The MMDevice API is used to obtain the default audio endpoint, and WASAPI provides audio buffers through event-driven notifications.
+The audio thread generates waveform samples and writes them directly into the provided buffers, applying effects and parameter adjustments as needed.
+The main thread renders the generated waveform and exposes synthesizer controls through ImGui.

 ## Requirements
 - Visual Studio 2022 build tools